 - Strip lights are a long and narrow sequence of lights.
 They may be structured as a band containing a row of small individual lights or as a long, singular bulb.
 They are designed to provide unbroken illumination over a wide area.

 - Spotlights are single lights that provide concentrated illumination over a smaller area.
 They can be used as an independent feature light or placed across an area in a series.

 In addition to lighting structure, the type of bulbs you choose will have a different effect in your kitchen:

 - Fluorescent lights are budget-friendly, energy efficient and long-lasting, but can take up to a minute to reach their full brightness.

-- LED lights have a long lifespan and are highly energy efficient.
+- LED lights have a long lifespan and are highly energy efficient, making them ideal lights for under kitchen cabinets.
 They instantly provide full illumination and can be paired with a dimmer switch, so you can alter the brightness to suit.

 Where to install under cabinet lighting

-- Low lights: We have more detail on this in our plinth lights guide, but you place under cabinet lights at the base of your units, so they sit a few inches off the ground.
+- Low lights: This is where you place under cabinet lights at the base of your units, so they sit a few inches off the ground.
 If you can't fit lights around the entire layout, consider highlighting one wall to create a contemporary effect.

-- Light it up: If you have a small or dark kitchen, using under cabinet lighting across your entire layout will bring an extra layer of illumination to the room, especially if ceiling space is limited.
+- Light it up: If you have a dark or small kitchen, using under cabinet lighting across your entire layout will bring an extra layer of illumination to the room, especially if ceiling space is limited.
 You'll benefit from functional lighting when you're cooking as well as added brightness for when you're socialising in the kitchen.

 - Show off your stuff: Under cabinet spotlights can also be used artistically, to emphasise a favourite picture or highlight a beautiful set of crockery – consider placing them on the underside of an open cabinet to help show off whatever prized item is on the shelf below.